folio-org/okapi/doc/guide.md

 run this one directly for now -- mostly to see how to use curl, a command-line HTTP client that is useful for testing.

-Open a console window, navigate to the okapi project root and issue the command
+Open a console window, navigate to the okapi project root and issue the command:

 ```
 java -jar okapi-test-module/target/okapi-test-module-fat.jar
 ```

-This starts the sample module listening on port 8080.
+This starts the okapi-test-module listening on port 8080.

-Now open another console window, and try to access the sample module with
+Now open another console window, and try to access the test module with:

 ```
 curl -w '\n' http://localhost:8080/sample
 ```

 It should tell you that it works.

 The option "`-w '\n'`" is just to make curl output an extra newline, because the responses do not necessarily end in newlines.

-Now we will try to POST something to the sample module.
+Now we will try to POST something to the test module.
 In real life this would be a JSON structure, but for now a simple text string will do.

 ```